 The cost per night on a 3-night cruise is often much higher than the cost per night on longer sailings.

-A 3-night cruise to The Bahamas onboard Celebrity Summit in October 2023, for instance, costs $1,222.42 for two adults in an ocean view stateroom.
-A 5-night cruise to The Bahamas and Mexico during the same month on the exact same ship costs $1,392.58 for two in the same category of cabin.
-Note that both prices include taxes, fees, and gratuities for both passengers.
+A 3-night cruise to The Bahamas onboard Carnival Freedom in October 2026, for instance, costs around $830 for two adults in an ocean-view stateroom.
+A 5-night cruise to The Bahamas during the same month on Carnival Sunrise comes in at $1,150 for two in the same category of cabin.
+Note that both prices include taxes and port fees, though gratuities are extra.

-This makes the price per night per passenger on the 3-night cruise about $203, while the cost decreases to $139 for the latter 5-night voyage.
+This makes the price per night per passenger on the 3-night cruise about $140, while the cost decreases to $115 for the 5-night voyage.

 You do not have time to fully experience everything onboard the ship